MiamiOH-CSE274/Interactive-Debugging/README.md

 * 2.a) List all the ways that you can see that the current output of your program is different from the expected output.
 The output is not in a triangle.
-The output contains I's, not just 0.
+The output contains other characters than 8.

 Step 3